54 Classic Christmas Short Stories to Read Right Now

 Book vs. Movie: The Little Prince

-The Little Prince by Antoine de Saint-Exupéry is one childhood book that everyone should revisit.
+The Little Prince by Antoine de Saint-Exupéry is one classic childhood book that everyone should revisit.
 The touching tale of the innocence of childhood, friendship, and loss is presented in a way that children can relate to, but there is so much that can be taken and learned as adults from this beautifully written story.
-While the movie is extremely touching and well done, there are some differences that might surprise fans of the book.
+While the movie is extremely moving and well done, there are some differences that might surprise fans of the book.
 Nonetheless, this film really does explore the themes and messages that Antoine de Saint-Exupéry intended in this wonderful film.
 Continue reading